-It’s a long story so I’ll resume it in a few words: From trying to continuously convince my parents for years to the hard process of finally getting one, let’s just say that it definitely wasn’t easy.
+It’s a long story so I’ll summarize it in a few words: From trying to continuously convince my parents for years to the hard process of finally getting a dog, let’s just say that it definitely wasn’t easy.
 But hey!
 We’re finally here 🙂

 I decided to write this article because I have accumulated information and tips and tricks over time and I think it would be helpful to share them with you, if you are planning to get a puppy, or you are simply just curious.

-• Placemat (to keep the food from spilling on the floor)
+• Placemat (to keep the food and water from spilling on the floor)

-• Dog food (rich in protein & grain free for keeping his energy up), water obvy.
+• Dog food (rich in protein & grain free to keep their energy up), and water obvy.

-• Treats for training (maybe along with treat jars) (but don’t give it too much cuz it’s not that healthy)(consider getting it cleaning teeth treats but only after it’s 6 months, because the treat is supposed to be chewed not swallowed cuz it can be harmful 🙂 )
+• Treats for training… maybe along with treat jars (but don’t give them too much cuz it’s not that healthy).
+Consider getting the pup cleaning teeth treats but only after it’s 6 months, because the treat is supposed to be chewed not swallowed since it can be harmful otherwise 🙂

 • Collar, harness + leash